Our Lady of the Atonement

-Our Lady of the Atonement (Latin: Domina Nostra Adunationis) is a title of the Blessed Virgin Mary first invoked by Father (Louis) Paul T. Wattson, S.A. and Mother Lurana White, S.A, the founders of the Society of the Atonement.
-The feast day of Our Lady of the Atonement is July 9, and is observed as an optional memorial in the Personal Ordinariate of the Chair of Saint Peter in the USA.
+Our Lady of the Atonement (Latin: Domina Nostra Adunationis) is a title of the Blessed Virgin Mary first invoked by Father Paul Louis T. Wattson, S.A. and Mother Lurana White, S.A, the founders of the Society of the Atonement.

+The feast day of Our Lady of the Atonement is July 9, and is observed as an optional memorial in the Personal Ordinariate of the Chair of Saint Peter in the United States.

 History

-In June 1899 Episcopal priest Rev. Lewis T. Wattson professed his vows as a Friar of the Atonement, taking the name Paul James Francis.
+In June 1899, Episcopal priest Rev. Lewis T. Wattson professed his vows as a Friar of the Atonement, taking the name Paul James Francis.
 In 1901, Fr.
 Paul initiated for his Friars of the Atonement devotion to the Blessed Mother invoked under the title, “Our Lady of the Atonement”, adapting prayers to Our Lady of Sorrows.
 That same year, he and Society of Atonement co-founder, Mother Lurana White, established the Rosary League of Our Lady of the Atonement.
-In the early 1900s Wattson was a popular preacher in Episcopal churches, and Mother Lurana edited a small magazine called “Rose Leaves from Our Lady’s Garden at Graymoor”.
+In the early 1900s, Wattson was a popular preacher in Episcopal churches, and Mother Lurana edited a small magazine called Rose Leaves from Our Lady’s Garden at Graymoor.
 This brought a greater awareness of the devotion to the Episcopalian community.
 The title became popular common among Anglicans and Anglo-Catholics who have a similar devotion in their liturgical traditions.
-In 1909 the Society of the Atonement entered the Roman Catholic Church.
+In 1909, the Society of the Atonement entered into communion with the Catholic Church.

 In 1919, the title was formally approved by Pope Benedict XV.
 In the September 1932 issue of The Lamp, Father Paul wrote, "When we, therefore, give to our Blessed Mother the title of 'Our Lady of the Atonement', we mean 'Our Lady of Unity.'"

-Her image was painted by Giovanni Martini in 1929 and by Mother Margaret Mary Nealis in 1933.
+Her image was painted by Giovanni Martini in 1929, and by Mother Margaret Mary Nealis in 1933.
 Stained glass windows at the St. Francis Chapel at Graymoor also depict Our Lady of the Atonement.
 The Franciscan Sisters of the Atonement have a shrine to Our Lady of the Atonement near the entrance to Graymoor.
 The feast day of Our Lady of the Atonement, July 9, was approved by the Holy See in 1946.